 As a result of climate change and land-use change, the globally important tropical carbon balance, heretofore mainly a sink, is now often reversing to become a source of carbon emissions to the atmosphere in response to extreme events and climate and land-use change feedbacks.
 Critically, tropical forest landscapes appear to differ in their recent carbon sink trends, sensitivity to extreme events, and interactions with climate and land-use change.
 Understanding long-term tropical carbon flux trends and the resilience of the tropical carbon sink to extreme events has globally important implications and requires an improved understanding of patterns and processes.
 PANGEA aims to answer the following overarching research question:

 How vulnerable or resilient are tropical ecosystems and society to carbon cycle perturbations and environmental change in the tropics?

+Over the past decades, the tropical forest carbon flux has represented a globally important sink of atmospheric carbon.
+As a result of climate change induced extreme events and land-use change feedbacks, this sink is now often reversing to become a source of carbon emissions to the atmosphere in response to extreme events and climate and land-use change.
+However, this reversal does not appear uniform, with tropical forest landscapes differing in their recent carbon sink trends, sensitivity to extreme events, and interactions with climate and land-use change.
+Understanding the controls on tropical forest carbon flux, the resilience of the sink to climate warming and drying trends, and the response of the carbon sink to extreme events has globally important implications and requires an improved understanding of patterns and processes in tropical forests.
 [1-2 more paragraphs in the white paper after this about why this is uniquely suited to satellite remote sensing → the central, critical role of NASA remote sensing]

 Data-rich and model-rich moment